sylvanding/Mitochondria/README.md

 The code has a mat file output and three tiff stack outputs.

-The mat contains the following variables
+The mat contains the following variables:

 vol: A list of volumes of each mitochondrion in cubic microns.

 vol_ful: The volume of the full mitochondrial network in cubic microns.

 lengths: A list of lengths of each mitochondrion in microns.

 widths: A list of widths of each mitochondrion in microns.

 blank_skel: A tiff stack showing a binarized mitochondrial skeleton

 minsz: The user input value for minimum mitochondrion area in pixels

 thresh: The user input value for threshhold.